missionpinball/mpf-docs/docs/events/mode_name_will_start.md

 --8<-- "event.md"

 Posted when a mode is about to start.
-The "name" part is replaced with the actual name of the mode, so the actual event posted is something like *mode_attract_will_start*, *mode_base_will_start*, etc.
+The (name) part is replaced with the actual name of the mode, so the actual event posted is something like *mode_attract_will_start*, *mode_base_will_start*, etc.